csiro-data-school/python/_episodes/05-syntax.md

 ---

 ## Syntax
-Every language has grammatical rules.
-The syntax of any language dictates the construction of "legal" sentences.
+The grammatical rules or syntax of any language dictate the construction of "legal" sentences.

-The syntax of a programming language determines what counts as a legal or well-formed program (or script).
+The syntax of a programming language determines what counts as a legal or well-formed program (script).

 A Python program consists of a sequence of syntactically correct "sentences" entered at a Python interpreter prompt (or into Jupyter notebook cells) or contained within files.

 This episode introduces the following Python syntax elements, many of which are elaborated upon in other episodes: keywords, identifiers, expressions, statements, comments, indentation and code blocks, brackets and quotes.

 ## Keywords
-In Python, keywords are special words used in core language constructs.
+In Python, keywords are special words used for core language constructs.
 An example of a Python keyword is `if`, used within so-called conditional statements.

 > ## Keywords
 >